aimclub/OSA/examples/FEDOT/README.md

 ## Overview

 <overview>
-FEDOT is a machine learning platform that automates the creation and optimization of pipelines for tasks like classification, regression, and time series forecasting.
-It simplifies the process of building and deploying high-performance models, making it easier for data scientists and machine learning engineers to develop and deploy models efficiently.
+FEDOT is an automated machine learning framework that simplifies the process of building, training, and deploying machine learning models.
+It offers a flexible and efficient solution for data scientists and developers to streamline their machine learning workflows, supporting various tasks and applications.
+FEDOT's modular design enables users to easily integrate new algorithms and models.
 </overview>

 ---